 Pluribus has developed a solution that is purpose-built for distributed cloud networking and edge.
 Our Netvisor ONE OS and Adaptive Cloud Fabric are completely distributed and designed to run on top-of-rack and spine switches that must be deployed for connectivity anyway.
 These switches are becoming more powerful from a control plane perspective, boasting multi-core CPUs and increased RAM and SSD memory.
 Our “controllerless” solution is optimal for edge networking, delivering a cost-, space- and power-efficient solution that provides full network automation, including SDN automation of the underlay, a virtualized overlay fabric, network slicing/segmentation and comprehensive visibility and analytics.

-Next-Generation Software-Defined Network Fabric for Distributed Cloud and 5G Edge
+Next-Generation Software-Defined Network Fabric for Distributed Cloud Architecture and 5G Edge

 Pluribus Networks Adaptive Cloud Fabric™ (ACF), powered by the Netvisor® ONE network operating system, delivers a controllerless software-defined networking fabric that provides a VXLAN virtual overlay and is ideal for simplifying the networking required for distributed cloud architecture.